 Russ Kridel, MD, a facial plastic and reconstructive surgeon in private practice with more than 30 years of experience, was first elected to the American Medical Association Board of Trustees in 2014.
-He has served as secretary and is currently chair.
+He has served as secretary and chair.

 Active in the AMA early on, Dr. Kridel helped form the AMA Medical Student Section and was on its governing council and later served on the governing council of the AMA Resident and Fellow Section.
 As a resident he wrote a book, Cost Effective Medical Care, which was published by the AMA.
 Since then, Dr. Kridel has held multiple leadership positions in the AMA House of Delegates, including chair of the AMA Council on Science and Public Health.
 He has also served as a board member of the AMA Foundation and on the AMA Specialty and Service Society Governing Council.
 He has represented his specialty as an AMA delegate or alternate delegate for over 20 years.

 A passionate advocate for maintaining the patient- physician relationship, Dr. Kridel is a stalwart supporter of physician autonomy and practice sustainability.
 He has testified in the halls of Congress in Washington, D.C., and Texas to address excessive government red tape and regulations affecting the quality and accessibility of care.